prachipatil7/RetroUIMaker/demos/render-content-hiding-existing-page-extension/initial_chrome_extension/README.md

 # DOM Toggle Chrome Extension

-A clean and well-organized Chrome extension that allows users to toggle between the original webpage content and a custom "Hello World" overlay.
+A clean and well-organized Chrome extension that allows users to view the original webpage alongside a custom retro-styled interface with proper iframe-based sizing.

 ## Features

-- **Toggle Button**: Fixed position button at the top of any webpage
-- **DOM Manipulation**: Wraps original content in a container for easy show/hide functionality
+- **Multiple View Modes**: Side-by-side, overlay, and normal viewing modes
+- **Iframe-Based Original Content**: Original website displayed in iframe for precise sizing control
+- **Side-by-Side View**: Original content and generated content displayed simultaneously
 - **Smooth Transitions**: CSS transitions for a polished user experience
-- **Responsive Design**: Works on both desktop and mobile viewports
+- **Responsive Design**: Works on both desktop and mobile viewports with adaptive layouts
 - **Clean Architecture**: Object-oriented JavaScript with clear separation of concerns

 ## How It Works

 1. **Initialization**: The extension injects a content script that runs on all web pages
-2. **Content Marking**: Original page elements are marked with CSS classes for show/hide control
+2. **Content Capture**: Original page HTML is captured before any modifications
-3. **Toggle Creation**: A toggle button is added at the top of the page
-4. **Overlay System**: A "Hello World" overlay is created but initially hidden
-5. **State Management**: Clicking the toggle switches between original content and overlay
-6. **CSP Compliance**: Avoids moving DOM elements to prevent Content Security Policy violations
+3. **Iframe Creation**: Original content is displayed in an iframe for precise sizing
+4. **Mode Buttons**: Three buttons are added for different viewing modes
+5. **Side-by-Side View**: Original content (iframe) on left, generated content on right
+6. **State Management**: Mode switching with smooth transitions and responsive layouts
+7. **CSP Compliance**: Iframe-based approach avoids direct DOM manipulation issues

 ## File Structure